Valentina Améstica (Chile, 1994)

 Lives and works in New York.

-In an experimental line, Valentina develops her work between printing, typography, graphics, art installations, and poetry.
-Her practice questions the infraordinary: the overlooked aspects of everyday life that lose their surprise due to repetition.
-Using images, objects, and words, she engages with the background noise of existence.
-She collects and re-signifies fragments of the environment—graphic remnants that have lost their original function.
-By transforming them, she creates new visual compositions that explore time, memory, and the fragility of the ephemeral.
+Working from an experimental approach, Valentina develops her practice across printing, typography, graphic design, art installations, and poetry.
+Her work questions the infraordinary—the overlooked aspects of everyday life that lose their sense of wonder through repetition.
+Through images, objects, and words, she engages with the background noise of existence.
+She collects and re-signifies fragments of the environment—graphic remnants that have lost their original function—and, through their transformation, creates new visual compositions that explore time, memory, and the fragility of the ephemeral.

-You can find her work at Naranja Publicaciones, Citylab, Center For Book Arts, Printed Matter, and Miriam Gallery.
+Her work can be found at Naranja Publicaciones, Citylab, Center For Book Arts, Printed Matter, and Miriam Gallery.